Washington Policy Center (WPC) is an independent, non-profit think tank that promotes sound public policy based on free-market solutions.

 At WPC we believe ideas, supported by sound research and promoted through publications, conferences and the media, over time, create an environment in which policymakers and citizens make sound public policy decisions.

 In 2013, WPC launched our inaugural issue of Viewpoint, a quarterly magazine which highlights the the work of our research centers as well as the WPC's impact all across Washington state.
-Click below to view our inaugural issue online.
+Click below to view the latest issue online.

 Be sure to watch the new 20th Anniversary Washington Policy Center Impact video that was premiered at both Dinner events this fall.
 Learn about WPC’s impact on public policy over the last 20 years and their plans for the future in this short video.